A few cheeky tips to help you

 Tip 5 is to enter rivers near the middle, this gives you the maximum width to work with and buys a bit of extra time.

 Tip 6 is to play with one of the easier characters.
 Stay away from ones like Grave Digger or Ghost because the lighting effects mean you see less and a speedy car can quickly wipe you out.
-Choose a character with not too many effects and who moves quickly, I have always like the basketball player but try out a few to pick your fave.
+Choose a character with not too many effects and who moves quickly, try out a few to pick your fave.
+The basketball player is popular in the MoneyCortex.com office.

 Tip 8 is to sprint for it when possible.
 For a start, this feels like good fun when you quickly burst thru a load of steps.
 But don’t overdo it and go ploughing into a train or anything.
 It will help quickly up your score and is a good way to make ground up so you have a bit more time should you then come up to a trickier section which requires more patience.